MyHush/myhush.github.io/README.md

 # Hush Developer Portal

-This repo powers myhush.github.io, the Hush Developer Portal, using Github Pages.
+This repo powers myhush.org, the Hush Developer Portal, using Github Pages.

-# More Coming Soon